derailed/k9s/README.md

 A plugin is defined as follows:

-* Shortcut option represents the key combination a user would type to activate the plugin
+* Shortcut option represents the key combination a user would type to activate the plugin.
+Valid values are [a-z], Shift-[A-Z], Ctrl-[A-Z].
 * Override option make that the default action related to the shortcut will be overrided by the plugin
 * Confirm option (when enabled) lets you see the command that is going to be executed and gives you an option to confirm or prevent execution
 * Description will be printed next to the shortcut in the k9s menu